cts33/android-testing/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Test Doubles
+The solution to this is that when you're testing the repository, don't use the real networking or database code, but to instead use a test double.
+A test double is a version of a class crafted specifically for testing.
+It is meant to replace the real version of a class in tests.
+It's similar to how a stunt double is an actor who specializes in stunts, and replaces the real actor for dangerous actions.

+Fake
+A test double that has a "working" implementation of the class, but it's implemented in a way that makes it good for tests but unsuitable for production.

+Mock
+A test double that tracks which of its methods were called.
+It then passes or fails a test depending on whether it's methods were called correctly.